rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 1. Monitors for new changes to a file called `rawr.zip` that is stored in a S3 bucket called `devsecmeow2023zip`.
 2. Kickstarts the build process according to the `devsecmeow-build` CodeBuild project.

-More details about the `devsecmeow-build` CodeBuild project can be shown like so:
+More details about the `devsecmeow-build` CodeBuild project was shown like so:

 ```bash
 $ aws codebuild batch-get-projects --names devsecmeow-build